siderolabs/omni-docs/content/docs/tutorials/install-airgapped-omni.md

 ```

 In this command:
-- `$FPR` is the fingprint of the key we are adding the subkey to.
+- `$FPR` is the fingerprint of the key we are adding the subkey to.
 - `rsa4096` and `encr` specify that the new subkey will be an RSA encryption key with a size of 4096 bits.
 - `never` means this subkey will never expire.